-Clinical Trials in Food and Nutrition Prerequisite(s): admission to a master's program or
+Clinical Trials in Food and Nutrition

+Prerequisite(s): admission to a master's program or permission of the instructor

 A study of the design and conduct of clinical trials on foods and nutraceuticals.
 Topics include regulation of health claims for foods and natural health products, methodological aspects of clinical trials in free-living and controlled environments, laboratory facilities for food trials, data management, biomarkers, research ethics and clinical trial registries.